most-frontend-camp/module-1/readme.md

 5. CSS - media queries
 6. Introduction to JS part1: variables, primitives and objects
 7. Introduction to JS part2: functions and scope
+8. Introduction to Git
+9. How to Google
+10. Linux commands

 Additional modules: